 And who doesn’t love popcorn?

-This recipe is so simple, y’all.
+This recipe is so simple.
 It’s not just for your second cousin twice removed during the holidays.
 It’s a tasty treat to take to a party, share with friends or just nibble on to soothe that sweet tooth anytime of year.

 I pop corn with coconut oil because it’s is a high heat oil, doesn’t oxidize at higher cooking temperatures, and tastes amazing paired with popped corn.
 So after you take five minutes to pop the corn and then eat it all because you just can’t control yourself, well, you’re just going to have to make another batch.
 That’s all I have to say about that.

 Making sure you have all your tools and ingredients measured and on the ready before starting will ensure a lower stress experience when making this recipe.
-Rosemary-Stout Salted Caramel Popcorn comes together in about 20 minutes yet attention is needed for all four phases of the cooking process:
+Rosemary-Stout Salted Caramel Popcorn comes together in about 20 minutes yet attention is needed for all four phases of the cooking process (see recipe for details):